Physician Assistant Studies

 - Recognized faculty.
 Whether state or national presentations, master teacher awards, or national leadership excellence awards, the faculty members are of the highest caliber.

 - Fully accredited.
-The PAS program is proud to be fully accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA).
+The PAS pogram is fully accredited by the Accreditation Review Commission on Education for the Physician Assistant (ARC-PA) (www.arc-pa.org).

 For More Information

 “I really enjoyed the small class sizes because I didn't get lost in the mix.
 The faculty interaction is just fantastic.
 I think that contributes to the success of all the students in the program.”

 View all Academic Programs offered by Grand Valley State University